Please note:

 Shhhhh . . .
 Silence is Golden

-Click here to access Nantucket's Noise Ordinance (Chapter 101 of the Nantucket Code).
+Click here to access Nantucket's Noise Bylaw (Chapter 101 of the Nantucket Code).

-With limited exceptions, it is unlawful for any person or persons, between the hours of 10:00 p.m. and 7:00 a.m.
-(7:30 a.m. between June 15th and September 15th), "to create, assist in creating, cause or suffer or allow any excessive, unnecessary, loud or unusual noise which either annoys, disturbs, injures or endangers the reasonable quiet, comfort, repose or the health or safety of others" where the noise is plainly audible at a distance of 100 feet from the building, structure, vehicle or premises in which or from which it is produced."
+In general, it is unlawful for any person or persons, between the hours of 10:00 p.m. and 7:00 a.m.
+(7:30 a.m. between June 15 and September 15), "to create, assist in creating, cause or suffer or allow any excessive, unnecessary, loud or unusual noise which either annoys, disturbs, injures or endangers the reasonable quiet, comfort, repose or the health or safety of others."
 Chapter 101-1.A-B.

 If you rent your house, please consider reminding your renter of the town ordinances on noise,